Casablanca derby: History

-Wydad have historically been seen as more middle-class and privileged thanks to the one-time backing of King Mohammed V before his death in 1961.
-Wydad Casablanca has historically been associated with the Moroccan monarchy due to its close ties with the Moroccan royal family.
+Wydad Casablanca has historically been associated with the Moroccan monarchy and the upper- and middle-classes, due to its close ties with the Moroccan royal family and one-time backing of King Mohammed V before his death in 1961.
 The club's colors, red and white, are also said to symbolize the Moroccan monarchy.

-The Moroccan king Mohammed VI is also a supporter of the club.
+The current King of Morocco, Mohammed VI, is also a supporter of the club.

-Raja Casablanca, on the other hand, has traditionally been associated with leftist and populist politics.
+Raja Casablanca, on the other hand, has traditionally been associated with leftist and populist politics and with the Moroccan Workers Union, to which many of its founders and presidents belonged.
 The club was founded in 1949 by a group of leftist activists and intellectuals who wanted to create a team that represented the working class.
 The club's colors, green and white, are said to symbolize the hope and renewal of the Moroccan people.

-Incidents and memorable matches

-As in most of the world's derbies, riots and fights can take place before, during and especially after a major game.

 On February 10, 1957, the first meeting took place between the two rivals, and witnessed Raja's victory 1–0 at Stade Philip in Casablanca.

-In 1978, Raja players withdrew from the match against Wydad during the last 10 minutes of the second-half because they were mistreated after conceding a penalty with a red card to their goalkeeper.
-Raja players did not accept the referee's decision and left the stadium by order of their captain Mohamed Fakhir, while Pitchou sat on the ball and waited with passion to score this penalty but Raja players refused to continue the match.
-The game ended by a score of 1–0 for Wydad.
+In 1978, Raja players withdrew from the match against Wydad during the last 10 minutes of the second-half, alleging referee mistreatment after conceding a penalty with a red card to their goalkeeper.
+Raja players did not accept the referee's decision and left the stadium by order of their captain Mohamed Fakhir while Wydad player Pitchou sat on the ball and waited to score the penalty.

 In 1996, Raja defeated Wydad 5–1 in the Moroccan Throne Cup quarts-finals.
 This score is the highest between the two rivals.

 On April 6, 2001, Wydad initially won 3–0, but Raja complained about the illegal participation of the substitute Abdelhaq Ait Laarif who was registered with both Wydad and Étoile de Casablanca.
 The Moroccan federation accorded the win to Raja.

-On September 29, 2001, during the 100th derby which was part of the semifinals for the Moroccan Throne Cup, Youssef Belkhouja, a Wydad player, died on the pitch of a heart attack.
+On September 29, 2001, Youssef Belkhouja, a Wydad player, died of a heart attack on the pitch during the 100th derby, which was part of the semifinals for the Moroccan Throne Cup.

 On 24 May 2006, there was a fierce competition between the two rivals to clinch the league title.
 Raja scored first with a penalty by Abdellatif Jrindou, that result would have given Raja the title; but at the end of the match (at the 90+6 minute), a staggering strike from a long distance by Hicham Louissi gave Wydad the draw needed to win the league for the 16th time after 13 years of the last cup.